 No signal, no problem.
 You’re covered with Wi-Fi Calling from participating carriers.
 With this feature, you can make calls and send messages over a Wi-Fi connection when cell service isn't available.
 Now you’ll never be denied by a weak signal again.

 Note: The Wi-Fi Calling feature may not be available on all carriers or devices.

 No more walking around in circles trying to get a signal.
 When you turn on Wi-Fi Calling, you can make calls over your phone's network connection.
 For this feature to work, your phone must be connected to a Wi-Fi network and have active service via a SIM card or eSIM.

-Navigate to and open the Phone app.
+Navigate to and open Settings.

 Note: You must be connected to a Wi-Fi network and have active service via a SIM or eSIM to enable Wi-Fi Calling.